granthooks/Carrier/memory-bank/techContext.md

 Key differences from ElizaOS include the use of Python's async/await pattern, Pydantic models for data validation, and FastAPI for HTTP endpoints.
 The memory system utilizes PostgreSQL with vector extensions for efficient semantic search, which is critical for the context-aware agent functionality.

 The multi-client architecture allows for integration with different platforms, with Discord providing conversational interactions and Instagram enabling media posting capabilities.
 Each client implementation follows a similar pattern with client-specific adaptations for the unique requirements of each platform.
 The Discord client uses discord.py for event-based message handling, while the Instagram client uses the Instagram Graph API with a two-step posting process (container creation followed by publishing).

+The memory system extends the framework's capabilities by providing persistent storage and retrieval of interactions, enabling context-aware responses across multiple conversations and platforms.
+The vector-based approach allows for semantic search, retrieving memories based on content similarity rather than just exact matches or timestamps.

 The FTP integration for Instagram media posting demonstrates how the framework can handle different types of content beyond text, providing a foundation for future expansions to additional media types and platforms.